Basic Reconciliation Concepts

 Adjudication: Formally hearing each side’s arguments and rendering a legally binding decision.

-Group Reconciliation: Working with churches, schools, and other groups through a process that includes teaching, interviewing, mediating, evaluating, and reporting findings and recommendations.
+Large Group (Church) Reconciliation: Working with churches, schools, and other groups through a process that includes teaching, interviewing, mediating, evaluating, and reporting findings and recommendations.